Bitcoin Glossary Of Terms

 Hashing: Calculating a function that takes an arbitrary amount of input data and deterministically produces a fixed-length output, known as the data’s “hash.”
 It can be used to easily verify that data has not been altered because if any part of the input data is changed and the hash algorithm is run again, the hash will change.

 Hash Rate: A measurement of the processing power of the Bitcoin network.
-The higher the hash rate on the network, the more difficult it would be to commit a 51 percent attack.
+The higher the hash rate on the network is, assuming its coming from decentralized sources, the more difficult it would be to commit a 51 percent attack.

-Hyperbitcoinization: The inflection point at which bitcoin become the world’s preferred medium of exchange.
+Hyperbitcoinization: The inflection point at which bitcoin becomes the world’s preferred medium of exchange.

 Immutable: Unchangeable over time.